Boosted Nonparametric Hazards with Time-Dependent Covariates

 31 Pages Posted: 28 Jan 2017 Last revised: 20 Nov 2019

 Date Written: February 12, 2017

-Given functional data samples from a survival process with time-dependent covariates, we propose a functional gradient boosting procedure for estimating its hazard function nonparametrically.
-The estimator is consistent if the model is correctly specified; alternatively an oracle inequality can be demonstrated for tree-based models.
+Given functional data from a survival process with time-dependent covariates, we derive a smooth convex representation for its nonparametric log-likelihood functional and obtain its functional gradient.
+From this we devise a generic gradient boosting procedure for estimating the hazard function nonparametrically.
+An illustrative implementation of the procedure using regression trees is described to show how to recover the unknown hazard.
+We show that the generic estimator is consistent if the model is correctly specified; alternatively an oracle inequality can be demonstrated for tree-based models.
 To avoid overfitting, boosting employs several regularization devices.
 One of them is step-size restriction, but the rationale for this is somewhat mysterious from the viewpoint of consistency.
-Our convergence bounds bring some clarity to this issue by revealing that step-size restriction is a mechanism for preventing the curvature of the risk from derailing convergence.
+Our work brings some clarity to this issue by revealing that step-size restriction is a mechanism for preventing the curvature of the risk from derailing convergence.

 Keywords: survival analysis; gradient boosting; functional data; step-size shrinkage; regression trees; likelihood functional; queuing transition rates; emergency departments